marcgg/marcgg.github.com/_posts/2020-04-11-add-text-image-rmagick-imagemagick.md

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/gravity.gif" alt="Gravity with ImageMagick" style="padding: 5px;"/></div>

-I tried to keep the example simple, but if you want to change the text formatting, there are a lot of options available.
-Just know that in a lot of cases, if you make a mistake, your changes won't be applied but **you will not get any error message**.
+I tried to keep the example really simple and copy/pastable.
+If you want to change the text formatting, there are a lot of options available.
+Just know that in a lot of cases, if you make a mistake, the changes won't be applied but **you will not get any error message**.
+This is especially confusing when you are trying to do some really minor alterations.

 You can find the different possibilities [in the documentation][6] and play around to get something that looks the way you want.

 [1]:	https://github.com/rmagick/rmagick
 [2]:	https://imagemagick.org/index.php